peterradv/Proportional-Weight-Sampling/README.md

 <img width="1192" height="805" alt="GMNs" src="https://github.com/user-attachments/assets/8463f26e-d057-4c35-acdf-6cb5a0fb080f" />

+## 2. Methods

+### Spatially Balanced Sampling Method

+This study used the Local Pivotal Method by [Grafström et al. (2012)](https://doi.org/10.1111/j.1541-0420.2011.01699.x) as the basis spatially balanced sampling design method.
+More specifically, the LPM2 implementation using the ['SamplingBigData'](https://doi.org/10.32614/CRAN.package.SamplingBigData) R package.
+The proposed algorithm tunes the inclusion probabilities of the LPM designs to be proportional to the shortest distances between the monitoring wells and the estimated plume boundaries.
+The equal probability designs are denoted 'eLPM' and the suggested proportional probability designs are denoted 'pLPM'.

+### Modeling Approach

+### Algorithm for Tuning Proportional Inclusion Probabilities

-## 2. How to Run The Simulation Study
+## 3. How to Run The Simulation Study

 The simulation study can be run using the [02-prop_weight_sim.R](02-prop_weight_sim.R) script.
 The folowing parameters should be set a the top of the script:

-- total sample size for the moitoring period
-- samples to draw per sampling event
+- samples to draw per sampling event ('spe')
-- number of sampling events
+- number of sampling events ('noe'; should be 10, 8, 6, 5, 4, 3 or 2)
+- total sample size for the moitoring period ('samps'; samples per event x number of events)
 - path to save results to
-- which plume data set to use
+- which plume data set to use (path to simple, mid or complex plume data file)
-- which monitoring network to use
+- which monitoring network to use (path to monitoring network data file)

 By default, the script performs 100 runs of sampling and using the samples to estimate the concentraiton surface.
 The scipt generates the following results: